Teaching in Virtual Environments, Graduate Minor

 Elective courses - (three credit hours) Choose one elective from the approved list.

 - ESWDE 5701 Teaching Adult Learners Online (3 credit hours)

-- ESETEC 6282 Introduction to Teaching Online for K12 Educators (3 credit hours)
+- ESLTECH 6282 Introduction to Teaching Online for K12 Educators (3 credit hours)

 Teaching in Virtual Environments is open to any graduate or professional student outside of the Department of Educational Studies.
 Consult with your advisor about incorporating the graduate minor into your program of study.